 10. Make the decision to go to law school for you.
 Don’t go because of family pressures, “Trump effect,” etc. (We have this listed at number 10, but a strong argument should be made for it being the first of our top 10 law school admission tips!)

 9. Have realistic expectations and know what you are getting into.
 Law school is very intensive and many lawyers regret their decisions to practice the Law.

 8. Prepare for the LSAT adequately.
 If you can afford to make the 3-year investment, you can certainly invest 100 or so hours and self study with some good LSAT prep books or take a prep course with a reputable instructor.
-(We may update this to include the GRE, but as of January 1, 2018, it is barely a double digit percent of law schools that are also accepting the GRE and the ABA declined to consider other tests for accreditation purposes.)
+(We may update this to include the GRE, but as of August 2018, it is barely a double digit percent of law schools that are also accepting the GRE and the ABA declined to consider other tests for accreditation purposes.)

 7. Invest the “up front” time to determine which law schools and programs are best suited for you.
 Once again, this is a huge investment that you are about to make.
 You don’t want to attend a school where you will not be happy and/or adequately prepared for your future career.

 6. Develop a good “story” to tell the admissions committees.
 Think about who you are, why you want to attend law school, and what makes you unique.
 It is much more effective and efficient to complete your applications once you know what story/theme/message you need to advocate.
 The top law schools are extremely competitive and good grades and LSAT scores alone will not get you admitted.
 You need to differentiate your candidacy from the many other applicants who have similarly high GPAs and LSAT scores.